Carsten Stoll

 ECCV, 2020

 We introduce a mid-level patch-based implicit surface representation that generalizes across object categories.
 By learning patch-level signed distance functions in a canonical space, a model trained on a single ShapeNet category can represent detailed shapes from any other category using far less training data.
-The representation also supports shape interpolation, point cloud completion, and non-rigid deformation.

 2015